 Before we dive into the specifics of protein, let’s first understand what the thermic effect is.
 The thermic effect of food refers to the energy our body expends while digesting, absorbing, and metabolizing the nutrients we consume.
 It is influenced by various factors, including the macronutrient composition of our diet.

-See also How many calories are in a cup of cooked carrots
+See also How many calories does a small bag of chips have

 Protein’s Unique Metabolic Advantage